yvonshong/Waseda/Video_Signal_Processing/README.md

 So I will try different sigma to proccess the gray picture with Gaussian Noise.

 - when sigma is 10:
-the Gaussian kernel makes the picture like mixed with its neighbor field averagely.
+the Gaussian kernel makes the picture mixed with its neighbor field averagely.
 It is a total black picture except the border of the picture.
 Its Gaussian kernel module is as follow:
 ![](img/sigma10kernel.jpg)